Memorials of the Great Patriotic War in Aksay region: The "Crossing" Monument

 The commander of the battery of 37-mm guns, Boris Dmitrievich Yalovkin, said on the 30th anniversary of Victory Day, "In October 1941, 593 separate anti-aircraft and artillery battalions, under the command of Senior lieutenant Anatoliy Ivanovich Kurakin, broke out of Taganrog during World War II.
 They then defended the bridge and pontoon near the settlement of Kobyakov (Russian: Кобяково городище).
-Using these crossings, ammunition, food and medicine were delivered to the defending units of the Red Army on the Western bank of the river Don.
+Using these crossings, ammunition, food, and medicine were delivered to the defending units of the Red Army on the Western bank of the Don River.
 Civilians, wounded soldiers, and agricultural resources were evacuated.
 The crossing was defended by 37 mm and 85 mm anti-aircraft guns, shielded by M4 autocannon emplacements.
 One of the batteries under the command of Senior Lieutenant Verbitskiy was defending the left Bank of the Don River.
-During the invasions of Nazi troops on November 21-22, the battery stubbornly withstood the tank attacks of the enemy."
+During the invasions of Nazi troops on November 21–22, the battery stubbornly withstood the tank attacks of the enemy."

 As a direct result of the defence of the airspace in the area of both crossings, German forces failed to carry out any successful bombings, and the crossing fulfilled its purpose.